A fleet manager updating a vehicle log book on a tablet.

 • Cost Tracking: It aids in tracking and managing vehicle-related expenses over time.

-How to Maintain a Car Log Book
+How to Maintain a Vehicle Log Book

 Maintaining a vehicle log book, whether in physical or digital form, is straightforward if you follow a consistent approach.
 Here’s how to do it: